joergen7/chef-cuneiform/README.md

 of a VM.
 If you want to try out Cuneiform in a VM first see Section Building a VM with kitchen.

-To install this cookbook locally, create a directory "cookbooks", clone the cookbook into it and install the dependencies:
+To install this cookbook locally, create a directory "cookbooks", clone the cookbook into it and run the chef client:

     mkdir cookbooks
     cd cookbooks